Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 5

 Nuggets vs. Suns Prediction & Picks: Line, Spread, Over/Under - Western Conference Semifinals Game 5

-The Phoenix Suns are 6.5-point underdogs heading into Game 5 of the second round of the NBA Playoffs against the Denver Nuggets at Ball Arena on Tuesday, starting at 10:00 PM ET on TNT.
+The Denver Nuggets are 6.5-point favorites heading into Game 5 of the second round of the NBA Playoffs against the Phoenix Suns at Ball Arena on Tuesday, starting at 10:00 PM ET on TNT.
 The series is tied 2-2.

 Buy gear from your favorite teams and players NOW at Fanatics!